"For from you the word of the Lord has sounded forth. . ."

 "You shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth" (Acts 1:8).

-The industrial revolution and technological advances made the development of media increase rapidly.
+Communication began to change through the industrial revolution, and technological advances rapidly increased the development of media.
 For decades, media production was an expensive enterprise and typically required a sizeable staff with the skills to operate technical equipment.
 The average person could not make their views widely known to the same extent that a broadcaster or columnist could.
 But this has all changed.
 Through the inventions of the personal computer, the internet, and user-friendly interfaces, media has exploded to the extent that some individuals have more influence than major media companies.
-The sphere of influence a person can have today was unthinkable in years past.
-This opens doors that churches never had before.
+The sphere of influence a person can have today was previously unthinkable.
+This opens doors for churches that they've never had before.
 It certainly is a tremendous time for Christ's church to proclaim the Gospel and bring His written Word to every nation.

 Yet, some drawbacks exist: